 I have taken clusters of language-like words from the reversed speech of a participant at a Reverse Speech seminar and presented them here with an examination of the linguistics and discussion of possible meaning.
 That I have documented reversals, does not mean I believe that they are real.
-Some of them could be heard in different ways, and some are not sound enough phonemically.
-It is look at what someone might hear, document and present as Reverse Speech, and an exploration of what may ‘pass the grade’ as Reverse Speech.
+Some of them can be heard in different ways, and some are not sound enough phonemically.
+In fact some are quite inane.
+Audio noise also plays a role in influencing perception here.
+It is a look at what someone might hear, document and present as Reverse Speech, and an exploration of what may ‘pass the grade’ as Reverse Speech.

 RS: in/and that fuck the raper

-FS: I get moved how um people can so down and they (,,,?) just becomes ah joyful and happy and they see different their skin changes and they become [happy and confident ‘n] it it just moves me to see when ….
+FS: I get moved how um people can be so down and they (?) it just becomes ah joyful and happy and they see a different, their skin changes and they become [happy and confident ‘n i]t it just moves me to see when ….

-The raper is from [happy an].
-Articulation of [y a] produces /r/ before articulation of /n/ occurs in the FS. /n/ produces an approximation of the.
+The raper is behind [happy an].
+There is a sense of an /r/ in the RS before articulation of /n/ occurs in the FS, but this could be aided by the audio noise. /n/ produces an approximation of the.
 Fuck comes from [conf]ident where /n/ is greatly decayed.
-A northern English vowel (note: speaker is originally from Yorkshire).
+A northern English [u] vowel occurs (note: speaker is originally from Yorkshire).
 In/and that comes from confi[dent ‘n i]t.

 RS: Watch me kill one day

 FS: [Yeah, I work in Tro]pic and I’m the senior manager in Tropics.